 Our puppies are born and raised in our home, in a dedicated ‘puppy room’ which is a quiet place where mom can tend to their needs without disturbance.
 The puppy room is equipped with it’s own heating and cooling system to ensure a steady temperature.
 It also hosts a ‘spy cam’ – a video camera that allows us to keep a constant eyes on the youngsters, although they are rarely without human supervision for the first several weeks.

 Getting each puppy off to the right start is incredibly important.
 From day one, each puppy is handled by humans.
 We start out by assisting with birth, followed by a close inspection, individual identification (ribbon collar) and recording the birth weight of each puppy.
 Each day, new weights are recorded as every puppy is individually handled.
 Eromit puppies undergo Early Neurological Stimulation – this is a daily regime of specific handling exercises that promotes brain development and helps to increase the learning capacity of the brood.
-We also try to take pictures of each puppy every week day and videos are posted weekly on our website so that new owners can follow their progress.
+We also try to post photos and videos of the puppies several times a week on our facebook page so that new owners can follow their progress.

 As the puppies senses develop, we begin their socialization.
 Different lighting conditions, sounds, and smells are presented.
 At three weeks, puppies are provided with a litterbox as the first step in house-training.
 At around four weeks, puppies begin to spend a bit of time each day away from their litter mates during individual play time.
 They will begin to spend some time outdoors in nice weather, and will be presented with an enriched environment.
 We allow them to explore walking on different surfaces (carpet, lino, grass, gravel, dirt); they are introduced to different toys (toys that squeak, rattle, are furry or bouncy) and we add new objects into their area (tunnels, tippy boards, kiddie pools, jungle gym, etc).
 They will experience gunfire and birds, spend time around children, cats, older dogs and will learn about being bathed and groomed.
 Each puppy will be introduced to crate training as well.
 Depending on the weather, puppies may be allowed to swim (see below for swimming intro video) or play in snow and ice.
 Also at around 4-5 weeks, puppies move out of the whelping box into our ‘puppy house’ which allows them to go in and out as they please- further developing their instincts to stay clean and potty outdoors.

-By six weeks of age, puppies are completely weaned and eating moist solid food -although sometimes mom insists this happens sooner!
+By six weeks of age, puppies are completely weaned and eating a diet of balanced raw food -although sometimes mom insists this happens sooner!
 All pups are vaccinated and vet checked at 6 weeks.
 They will also be dewormed (as they were at 2 and 4 weeks).
 We also tattoo each puppy as a form of permanent ID at this stage.
 Our puppies are confidently exploring the world, interacting with dogs and people, retrieving a number of different items including birds, and are well started with life skills before they even leave for their forever homes.

 At around 7 weeks of age, we will begin the process of evaluating puppies for matching with their new families.
 This process may last until their 8th week.
 Puppies are evaluated in terms of their temperament, structure, drive, and their reactions to all the new things they have experienced.
 Because we have spent so much time with the little ones, we will have a good idea of what sort of personality each has developed.
 And because we are so familiar with our line of Labs, we will be able to choose the perfect puppy to meet your needs, based on your sex and color preference, your future goals, and any specific traits you are looking for in a dog.
 In this sense, everyone gets a ‘first pick’ puppy!
 Puppies are ready to go to their new homes no sooner than 8 weeks of age.